Skip to content

 Vice Chair, Computer Science Department Council 2025 – present

-Appointed by faculty and student body to serve as vice chair; represent 4,200+ CS undergraduates.
+Appointed by faculty and student body; represent 4,200+ CS undergraduates.

 Senior Member, FIRE Student Leadership Council 2024 – present